Joseph von Fraunhofer: Telescopes and optical instruments

 Fraunhofer produced various optical instruments for his firm.
-This included the Fraunhofer Dorpat Refractor used by Struve (delivered 1824 to Dorpat Observatory), and the Bessel Heliometer (delivered posthumously), which were both used to collect data for stellar parallax.
+These included the 7‑inch equatorial telescope for the Naples Observatory, completed in 1814; the Fraunhofer Dorpat Refractor used by Struve (delivered 1824 to Dorpat Observatory); and the Bessel Heliometer (delivered posthumously), which were both used to collect data for stellar parallax.
 The firm's successor, Merz und Mahler, made a telescope for the New Berlin Observatory, which confirmed the existence of the major planet Neptune.
 Possibly the last telescope objective made by Fraunhofer was supplied for a transit telescope at the City Observatory, Edinburgh, the telescope itself being completed by Repsold of Hamburg after Fraunhofer's death.